OpenNTF/dojo-webpack-plugin/README.md

 * Use the `dojo/loaderProxy` Webpack loader extension provided by this package to proxy Dojo loader extensions on the client.
 More information on this is provided in the following section.

-The DojoAMDPlugin defines the following loader extension replacements:
+**dojo-webpack-plugin** defines the following loader extension replacements:

           new webpack.NormalModuleReplacementPlugin(/^dojo\/selector\/_loader!/, "dojo/selector/lite"),
           new webpack.NormalModuleReplacementPlugin(/^dojo\/request\/default!/, "dojo/request/xhr"),